 Comparison of the speed at which the network properties evolve in the network driven by external input which exhibits LRTCs with the case where the external input is randomly shuffled in time suggests that there is an early window during which the network is highly sensitive to the temporal organisation of the external input.
-Whilst the level of activity within the external input across the whole simulation is identical in both cases, we also ascertained that this difference in the speed of emergence of small-world properties was not related to differences in the level of activity of the external input at the start of the
+Whilst the level of activity within the external input across the whole simulation is identical in both cases, we also ascertained that this difference in the speed of emergence of small-world properties was not related to differences in the level of activity of the external input at the start of the simulation.
+The average rate of input at the start of the simulation was similar when the input exhibited LRTCs and when the IBIs were randomly shuffled in time (S1 Fig).
+Moreover, considering individual examples with

-Figure 2: Emergence of small-world topology and hub neurones.
-Network parameters across the course of simulations in networks driven with burst activity which exhibits LRTCs in the IBIs (blue) and with input with the same IBIs randomly shuffled in time (red).
+Fig 2.
+Emergence of small-world topology and hub neurones.
+Network parameters across the course of simulations in networks driven with burst activity which exhibits LRTCs in the IBIs (blue), with input with the same IBIs randomly shuffled in time (red) and with periodic bursts (green).
 Solid lines indicate the mean across 20 simulations, and the shaded areas indicate the standard deviation.
-(A) The proportion of connections in the network, (B) the normalised clustering coefficient, and (C) the small-world index across the course of the simulations.
-(D) Average degree distributions at the end of the simulations with the networks driven by burst activity which exhibits LRTCs in the IBIs (blue) and by the input with the same IBIs shuffled (red).
+(A) The proportion of connections in the network, (B) the normalised clustering coefficient, (C) the normalised mean path length, and (D) the small-world index across the course of the simulations in networks driven with burst activity which exhibits LRTCs in the IBIs (blue) and with input with the same IBIs randomly shuffled in time (red).
+(E) Average in degree distributions at the end of the simulations with the networks driven by burst activity which exhibits LRTCs in the IBIs (blue) and by the input with the same IBIs shuffled (red).
+(F) The small world index in networks driven with burst activity which exhibits LRTCs in the IBIs (blue) and with periodic bursts (green).

-simulation.
-The average rate of input at the start of the simulation was similar when the input exhibited LRTCs and when the IBIs were randomly shuffled in time (Fig. S1).
-Moreover, considering individual examples with similar levels of the external input at the start of the simulations, those networks driven with input which exhibits LRTCs have different trajectories of their network properties compared with those driven with shuffled input (Fig. S2).
+similar levels of the external input at the start of the simulations, those networks driven with input which exhibits LRTCs have different trajectories of their network properties compared with those driven with shuffled input (S2 Fig).
 Therefore, the difference in the speed of emergence of the network properties between the networks driven with external input with LRTCs in the IBIs and the shuffled input is not because the level of input to the network is different at the start of the simulation.